insin/isomorph/README.rst

 | ``is.RegExp``
 | ``is.String``

-   Determines if the given input is of the specified type.
+Determine if the given input is of the specified type.

 Content-checking functions
 --------------------------

 ``is.Empty``

 Determines if the given Object has any enumerable properties.

 func
 ====